alexbrault/Pathfinder2EOversights/README.md

 * `p.139` in the Primal Wellspring feat: "Prerequisites: **Wild Focus**".
 Should be "Prerequisites: **Primal Focus**".
 * `p.139` in Monstrosity Shape: "add the phoenix form listed in **aerial form** to your wild shape list".
 Phoenix form is actually listed in **monstrosity form**.
 ---
+* `p.156` in Mystic Strikes: "However, you still need an item such as **handswarps of mighty fists**...".
+Should be "**handwraps of mighty blows**".
 * `p.157-158`: Does it say anywhere that monk spells start on page 401?
 Worth considering adding?
 * `p.162` Ki Monk question: Is this sidebar saying that Wisdom is supposed to be the key ability for a monk's ki/spell attacks?
+* `p.170` in Ranger Feats sidebar: "To the Ends of the Earth" and "Triple Threat" have the same background color instead of alternating.
 * `p.176` in Stealthy Companion: Doesn't list Animal Companion as a prerequisite.
 * `p.184` in Minor Magic: Sweet, the Rogue gets spells.
 What ability do I use for the spell DC?
 There's also no trained proficiency in Spell DC or Spell Attack Roll.
 * `p.194` Are Sorcerers supposed to get **Resolve** at level 17?
 It's on the character specific sheet, and they're the only spellcaster to not get it, creating a strange gap between level 15 and 19.
 (Credit to [Elfteiroh](https://paizo.com/people/Elfteiroh).)